-The European Union Statistics on Income and Living Conditions (EU-SILC) is micro-dataset, based on surveys in all Member States, concerning (monetary and non-monetary) indicators related to income, poverty, social exclusion and living conditions.
-Some of these indicators are used in the Europe 2020 strategy related to poverty reduction.
-The most recent SILC data available are from 2013, although the 2012 data is still more complete.
+The European Union Statistics on Income and Living Conditions (EU-SILC) are provided to EUROSTAT as micro-dataset, based on surveys or administrative data in all Member States, concerning (monetary and non-monetary) indicators related to income, poverty, social exclusion and living conditions.
+Some of these indicators are used in the Europe 2020 strategy, namely those related to poverty reduction.
+The most recent SILC data available are from 2013 (few countries only at this stage), while the 2012 data is complete (except Ireland).
 In our analysis, we will use aggregated data tables.
 9

 The income impact analysis will consist of an estimation of the changes in income as a result of the changes in wages.
+For this we intend to use the E3ME model, because it allows us to also look at the unemployed, inactive and manual workers.
 This will be done for several groups of people:

 - Total EU28: No division in sub-groups.
 All countries (with available data) and all citizens are taken into account; - Income groups: The population is divided into decile income groups.
 For each income group, the income effect is calculated.
 The differences in expenditure impact between the income groups will provide an indication of the TTIP impact on inequality (within the context of household income).
 We will not only provide the estimates change in income, but also provide an analysis of the share of wages in income for the different income groups.
-This can be used as in indicator for the significance of the impact within each group; - Risk-at-poverty groups: The indicator of risk-at-poverty distinguishes between people with an income below 60 % of the national median equivalised disposable income after social transfers and those above that threshold line.
-We will analyse the differences between the two groups in terms of total change and in terms of the impact (i.e. share of wages in total income).
+This can be used as in indicator for the significance of the impact within each group; - If possible, we will also look at the at-risk of poverty groups: The indicator of at-risk of poverty distinguishes between people with an income below 60 % of the national median equivalised disposable income after social transfers and those above that threshold line.
+We will analyse the differences between the two groups in terms of total change and in terms of the impact (i.e. share of wages in total income); - We can look if we use the E3ME model at groups like the unemployed, inactive and manual workers.